katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

   ON ld.ending_month = mb.closing_month
   AND ld.customer_id = mb.customer_id
 ),

-solution_t2 AS (
+-- CTE 4 - Use Window function ROW_NUMBER() to rank the transaction within each month solution_t2 AS (
 SELECT customer_id, ending_month, monthly_change, closing_balance,
   ROW_NUMBER() OVER (PARTITION BY customer_id, ending_month ORDER BY ending_month) AS record_no
 FROM solution_t1
 ),

-solution_t3 AS (
+-- CTE 5 - Use Window function LEAD() to query the value in next row and retrieve NULL for last row solution_t3 AS (
 SELECT customer_id, ending_month, monthly_change, closing_balance, record_no,
   LEAD(record_no) OVER (PARTITION BY customer_id, ending_month ORDER BY ending_month) AS lead_no